Find Trade Colleges

 • Apply pesticides and fertilizers to plants.

-These are the skills Nursery and Greenhouse Managers say are the most useful in their careers:
+Below is a list of the skills most Nursery and Greenhouse Managers say are important on the job.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.